Franchises & Multi-Site Operators

 Which commercial pages should this guide support?

-It is designed to support the pillar, holiday parks, fleet and cyber pages.
+It is designed to support the main caravan park page, holiday parks, fleet and cyber pages.

 +-